janearc/cooking/recipes/bread-pudding.md

 - one 9x13 baking pan

-If you are using a stoneware pan, heat oven to 375F, if pyrex, 335F.
+If you are using a stoneware pan, heat oven to 375°F, if pyrex, 335°F.

-Bread should be stale (the reason I started working on this recipe is I didn't want to waste the odds and ends of loaves of bread that had gone stale);
-use a serrated knife and cut it into rough bite-size-ish chunks, set aside in a bowl.
+Bread should be stale.
+Use a serrated knife and cut it into rough bite-size-ish chunks, set aside in a bowl.
 Smaller (diced) is better because it allows for better distribution in the pan.
 Aim for 1cm cubes, but uniformity is not required.

 Mash the bananas with a fork (you should have 1.5-2 cups worth, but this is approximate) and beat them until they are pretty frothy.
 This should be easier by adding a couple tablespoons of almond milk to each banana (you may cheat by using an immersion blender).
 This is the binding ingredient for the pudding.
 Combine this in a larger bowl with the coconut milk and continue to beat with a fork, adding cinnamon, nutmeg, allspice, and vanilla extract.
 Add maple syrup to this, and continue to stir.
 Add flaxseed meal.
 At this point, you should have a pretty simple pudding or custard, and it should resemble other things if you have prepared a custard or pudding before.

-Begin adding the bread cubes, diced peach, and dried fruit to the pudding.
+Begin adding the bread cubes, diced peach, walnuts and dried fruit to the pudding.
 Stir with a spatula in a large metal or glass mixing bowl (I use a 31cm bowl for a 9x13 pan).
 Fold the bread in to the pudding, let it sit for a few minutes, stir again, basically letting the bread absorb the pudding.
 Eventually there shouldn't be much pudding left sitting in the bottom of the bowl, and it should appear as a uniform mass of "puddingy bread."

 Grease the pan lightly using coconut oil and your fingers – it should fit pretty neatly into a 9x13 pan.